Information for authors

-Manuscripts to be submitted to the CHJS must be written in English and contain the name and affiliation of each author and a leading abstract followed by keywords and mathematics subject classification (primary and secondary).
+Manuscripts accepted in the ChJS must be prepared in Latex using the ChJS format.
+The Latex template and ChJS class files for preparation of accepted manuscripts are available here.
+Such as its submitted version, manuscripts accepted in the ChJS must be written in English and contain the name and affiliation of each author, followed by a leading abstract and keywords, but now mathematics subject classification (primary and secondary) are required.
 AMS classification is available here.
 Sections must be numbered 1, 2, etc., where Section 1 is the introduction part.
-References should be collected at the end of the paper in alphabetical order as in the following examples:
+References must be collected at the end of the manuscrip in alphabetical order as in the following examples:

 - Arellano, R., (1994).
 Elliptical Distributions: Properties, Inference and Applications in Regression Models.
 Unpublished Ph.D.
 Thesis.
 Department of Statistics, University of São Paulo, Brazil.